Koju-r28/dsa_assignment/README.md

-This repo is made for the complition of the assignment of DSA (COMP(202)).
+This repo is made for the completion of the assignment of DSA (COMP(202)).